 I am involved in the BSc programs of Biology and Future Planet Studies as well as the MSc programs Biological Sciences and Earth Sciences.
 My contributions are usually related to biodiversity or working with biological data, through course coordination, guest lectures, development of course materials and excursions.
 Furthermore I supervise students working on their BSc and MSc thesis projects.

-Every two years, I coordinate an international summer school on Animal Movement Analysis for graduate students, together with my colleagues from TCE.
+Every two years, I coordinate an international summer course on Animal Movement Analysis for graduate students, together with my colleagues from TCE.
 We will be running the course again this year (30 June - 5 July 2019) , for more information or registration please visit the course website.

 I find public outreach an important part of my work and great fun.
 I believe that through public outreach activities, you can engage people in your research, inspire new ideas and ways of thinking and get inspired by the people you interact with.
 I have given numerous public lectures to people of all ages and these events have been, without exception, stimulating and great fun.
 I'd like to thank all those that have invited me, come to listen and ask great questions.

 In 2013 our team Vogel het Uit! won the annual national science communication competition funded by NWO (Academische jaarprijs).
 This was a truely fantastic experience and with the prize we turned our ideas into a reality setting up a new citizen science project to complementn our tracking research.
 For more information about this project see: www.vogelhetuit.nl or even better download our app (Vogelhetuit) for Android and IOS and contribute to our work (project is in Dutch).
 Unfortunately 2013 was the last year that NWO funded this competition, which is a pity because it created an opportunity for scientists to think out of their research box and find new and creative ways to engage people in what they do daily with such great passion.

 Selection of media coverage of Vogel het Uit!